-Our work heightens public consciousness, broadens debate on critical social issues and encourages civic participation, by giving voice to diverse perspectives and opinions underrepresented in the mass media.
+Our work heightens public consciousness, broadens debate on critical social issues and encourages civic participation, by giving voice to diverse perspectives and opinions underrepresented in corporate media.
 Our goal is to produce media that informs, inspires, and moves people to take action.

 Our Core Activities

-National Radio Project distributes Making Contact to non-commercial radio stations and online listeners without charge.
+We distribute Making Contact to non-commercial radio stations and online listeners without charge.
 We train independent journalists and community members in radio skills, improving popular access to the media.
-Through our community collaborations, National Radio Project increases the media capacity of community groups and helps amplify the voices of those working and organizing for social justice.
+Through our community collaborations, Making Contact increases the media capacity of community groups and helps amplify the voices of those working and organizing for social justice.

 Making Contact is committed to in-depth critical analysis that goes beyond the breaking news.
-Showcasing voices and perspectives rarely heard in mainstream media, Making Contact focuses on the human realities of politics and the connections between local and global events, emphasizing positive and creative ways to solve problems.
-Making Contact is FREE to noncommercial stations.
+Showcasing voices and perspectives rarely heard in corporate media, Making Contact focuses on the human realities of politics and the connections between local and global events, emphasizing positive and creative ways to solve problems.
+Making Contact is free to noncommercial stations.